miguelneto1123/dotfiles/readme.md

-# BASH dotfiles
+# BASH dotfiles for apt-based machines

 Heavily inspired by [this post](https://victoria.dev/blog/how-to-set-up-a-fresh-ubuntu-desktop-using-only-dotfiles-and-bash-scripts/)
-I've decided to set up a repository to initialize any machine with some of the essentials one would need to have a proper workstation.
+I've decided to set up a repository to initialize any `apt`/`dpkg` based machine (don't quote me on that, it's still being tested) with some of the essentials one would need to have a proper workstation.

 ## Installation